Lecithin is a very popular dietary supplement. But what do we know about its risks and benefits?

 They screened blood from patients who had experienced a heart attack or stroke.
-Then they compared those results with from the blood of people who had not had those serious cardiovascular events.
+Then they compared those results with the blood of people who had not had those serious cardiovascular events.

 They found major differences in choline, betaine, and trimethylamine (TMA).
 It turns out that gut bacteria produce these metabolites from lecithin.
 And then they convert them to trimethylamine-N-oxide (TMAO).

-This terminal metabolite, TMAO, is a known atherogenic substance That means it is involved in atherosclerotic plaque formation.
+This terminal metabolite, TMAO, is a known atherogenic substance.
+That means it is involved in atherosclerotic plaque formation.

-Indeed, none of the metabolites appeared in the blood after the gut flora was wiped out with an antibiotic.
+None of the metabolites appeared in the blood after the gut flora was wiped out with an antibiotic.
 Could it be that the gut flora in people with cardiovascular disease is different in some way from that of healthy people?
 We don’t know, but we do know that the physiological state of a person can determine the gut flora.
 For instance, the gut flora of obese people is markedly different from that of the non-obese.

 Based on this study alone, we still can’t tell if these lecithin metabolites are causative factors, or whether they are just markers of the disease.
 This is because correlative studies can show only correlations, not cause and effect.